tango-controls/rfc/8/README.md

 #### The Device Export sequence

-The phase called Device Export is intended to prepare the Device for its operation and accessibility in the Tango Control System by the Device Server:
+The phase called Device Export is intended to prepare all the managed Device for operation and accessibility in the Tango Control System by the Device Server:

 * The Device Server MUST take in charge of the Device Export

 * The Device Export SHOULD bring the Device at the same State than after an Init Command.

-* The Device Export SHOULD execute the Device Registration of the Database([RFC-6]()), in order to be accessible locally and via network.
+* The Device Export SHOULD execute the Device Sign up of the Database([RFC-6]()), in order to be accessible locally and via network.

 #### The Device Unexport sequence

-...
+The phase called Device Unexport is intended to prepare the all Device for stopping operate.

+* The Device Server MUST take in charge of the Device Unexport

+* The Device Unexport SHALL gracefully stop the Device operation, even if there are requests in progress.

+* The Device Unexport SHALL gracefully stop the communication with any Tango Client

+* The Device Unexport SHOULD unregister from the Tango Control system by executing the Device Sign Out of the Database([RFC-6]()), in order to notify that all managed Device are not accessible